ROI (Return on Investment) Calculator

 Frequently asked questions

-What is the difference between simple ROI and annualized ROI?
+What is the difference between total ROI and annualized ROI?